sarahciston/tethered/posts/ideal-platform.md

 EXAMPLE:
 I'd love to share some examples from my own research where I see this happening and where I have started to put this into practice:

-1. Platform experiments in visible code that bring the dev tools that are usually hidden in the web browser forward to be part of the text.
-In Chrome on a Mac you can right click an element and select Inspect, or a keyboard shortcut is Command+Option+I to bring up the page source, including html, any javascript, and CSS.
-But what if these were more readily visible through a browser extension or as part of the site itself, lowering the barrier between code and natural language text and lowering the barrier to entry to learning how code affects the other forms of writing it intersects with?
+1. Here's one example of a design experiment in visible code meant to bring the developer tools that are usually hidden in the web browser forward to be part of the text.
+In Chrome on a Mac you can normally right-click an element and select Inspect, or a keyboard shortcut is Command+Option+I to bring up the page source, including html, any javascript, and CSS.
+These are tucked away, but what if these were more readily visible through a browser extension or as part of the site itself, lowering the barrier between code and natural language text and lowering the barrier to entry to learning how code affects the other forms of writing it intersects with?
 Separating it off by hiding it in the developer tools as if only for already-skilled developers treats coding as an elite knowledge form and disallows the opportunity for potential coders to understand and influence these relationships like they could if code text and other writing could co-mingle.

 2. A second example is in recent work I've undertaken with Mark Marino, in which we were invited to fork a book written on GitLab by Winnie Soon and Geoff Cox.
-Because the book was
+Because the book was open-source and open-access, our approach to understanding the text as readers and as community members shifted.

+...

 3. A third example to touch on briefly: I am exploring this in terms of platforms that take inspiration from print zines from the 1990s, both their aesthetic and material forms and their politics, their means of distribution through the world and their word of mouth collaborations.
 My prototype for this work is a series of zines on how to bring practices from Intersectional feminist, queer, and anti-racist communities to AI.
 It's hosted on github and edited through community workshops and print-digital hybrid distribution so that it remains a living document rather than being shaped by a single voice.